 SQL Server 2014 – Delayed Transaction Durability

-I created a sample database with following
+I created a sample database with following script.

 CREATE DATABASE [DurabilityTest] CONTAINMENT = NONE ON PRIMARY ( NAME = N'DurabilityTest', FILENAME = N'C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\DATA\DurabilityTest.mdf' , SIZE = 3072KB , MAXSIZE = UNLIMITED, FILEGROWTH = 1024KB ) LOG ON ( NAME = N'DurabilityTest_log', FILENAME = N'H:\DurabilityTest\DurabilityTest_log.ldf' , SIZE = 1024KB , MAXSIZE = 2048GB , FILEGROWTH = 10%) GO

 In this scenario the H drive is a slow drive which will store the the log file.

 CREATE TABLE tblTestDurability ( ID INT IDENTITY PRIMARY KEY CLUSTERED, Name Char(200) )

 Now, let us run a sample query which will insert 10,000 records.

 DECLARE @I int = 9 WHILE @i < 10001 BEGIN SET @i = @i +1 INSERT INTO tblTestDurability (Name) VALUES ('My Test ') END